Tokyo faces another critical weekend as daily infection rate hits record high | The Japan Times

 The capital’s previous record was set on July 17, when it reported 292 cases.

 On Friday, Tokyo recorded an additional 260 cases of COVID-19.
-Osaka is likely to report more than 121 cases later in the day, local government sources said, while Aichi saw 60, recording over 50 for the fourth consecutive day.
+Osaka reported 149 cases, while Aichi saw 60, recording over 50 for the fourth consecutive day.

 The same day, the U.S. Marine Corps in Okinawa Prefecture reported an additional 41 infections, bringing the total infections among the military there to 201 since the July 4 weekend.